 Kate Kordsmeier 0:00

 Welcome back to the Success with Soul podcast.
+This is Kate Kordsmeier, your host and we are doing something a little bit different for the next few weeks.
+In honor of digital course Academy opening up, we are going to do an amazing series all about online courses.
+To kick things off, we're actually republishing some of our favorite episodes on the subject of digital courses, as we're leading up to open enrollment for digital course Academy which starts on September 21 2021.
+So throughout the next few weeks, you're going to hear all about digital courses and how to create a profitable, scalable business using your course from all different kinds of experts, including Amy Porterfield herself, myself, yours truly, and some other experts that have come on the show before.
+We're also going to give you the opportunity to get a bunch of freebies over the next month and a half while we are in this series of online courses.
+So stay tuned.
+And if you have any questions or you want to learn more about how to create a profitable online course, head to Katekordsmeier.com/DCA to learn more.
+And now for an oldie but a goodie.
+Welcome back to the Success with Soul podcast.
 I'm your host, Kate Kordsmeier.
 And today we're kind of bringing things full circle.
 So a few months ago, I pitched myself to be a guest on a podcast called the online course show.
-And I went on, I spoke with their host Jacques, and he taught me so much as his guest.
-I told him at the end of the interview, while I wasn't expecting it to go exactly like that.
-But now that I know how brilliant you are, when it comes to online courses, and funnels and marketing, and also simplifying, I have to bring you on my show.
+And I went on I spoke with their host Jacques, and he taught me so much as his guest.
+I told him at the end of the interview, well, I wasn't expecting it to go exactly like that.
+But now that I know how brilliant you are when it comes to online courses and funnels and marketing, and also simplifying, I have to bring you on my show.
 So today, john hopkins is here with us.
 He is the creator of the online course piano in 21 days, and host of the online course show podcast.
-And after I met Jacques I went back to the drawing board in my own business and looked at my funnels what I was doing, where I was dropping some balls, where I could make things simpler, and it has made a world of difference.
-So I am so excited to bring Jacques on the show.
+And after I met shock, I went back to the drawing board in my own business and looked at my funnels what I was doing, where I was dropping some balls where I could make things simpler, and it has made a world of difference.
+So I am so excited to bring jack on the show.
 He's only the third man to ever come on the show.
 So let's show him some love.
-Jacques, Welcome to Success with Soul.
-You're listening to the Success with Soul podcast with Kate Kordsmeier ex journalist turned CEO of a multi six figure blog in online business.
+JACK, welcome to Success with Soul.
+You're listening to the Success with Soul podcast with Kate Kordsmeier x journalists turned CEO of a multi six figure blog in online business.
 But it wasn't that long ago that Kate was a struggling entrepreneur who lacked confidence, clarity, and let's be honest money.
 But all those failures, experiments and lessons learned helped Kate create a thriving business that impacts 1000s and brings freedom, flexibility and fulfillment to her life.
-If you're ready to do the same and make something happen with holistic, soulful, step by step strategies from Kate and other experts, you're in the right place. here's your host, writer, educator, Mom, recovering perfectionist, bookworm and sushi connoisseur, Kate Kordsmeier.
-Welcome to Success with Soul jack.
-I'm glad you're here.
+If you're ready to do the same and make something happen with holistic, soulful, step by step strategies from Kate and other experts, you're in the right place. here's your host, writer, educator, Mom, recovering perfectionist, bookworm and sushi connoisseur Kate Kordsmeier Welcome to Success with Soul jack, I'm glad you're here.

 What's up, Kate Kordsmeier honored to be here.
 Always a pleasure to chat with you what's going on with you?

 Oh, you know, just surviving.
-That's the 2020 motto I think.
+That's the 2020 motto, I think Well, I

-Well, I think are you are you in Atlanta still you in the south as well.
+think are you are you in Atlanta still using the south as well.
 So I'm in the south like it is cold today.
-Like that's why I'm so bundled up like yeah, I'm so cold.
-And I'm not good with the cold.
+Like that's why I'm so bundled up like yeah, I'm so cold and I'm not good with the cold.
 So I'll do my best.
 But I'm just warning you.
 I'm cold over here.

 Okay, well, I'm it's freezing here too, is 38 degrees today.
 And I just went for a walk and my nose immediately started running.
 So hopefully I won't sniffle throughout the whole episode.